 Another possible cause of low water pressure in the shower faucet is a damaged or seized pressure balancing valve.
 In most modern shower faucets manufacturers install a part that equalizes water flow even when someone flushes a toilet while it’s running.
 This pressure balancing will be disrupted, as will your water flow, if there are hard water deposits in the shower faucet cartridge.
 These will normally only be on a single handle shower faucet.
 You’ll need to have the shower faucet cartridge replaced.

 A noisy faucet of any type can mean a few different things.
 I’ve heard water pipes pounding inside the walls as faucets were turned on.
 Most of these things are relatively simple to deal with.
-But lets explore the different scenarios with each faucet type.
+But let’s explore the different scenarios with each faucet type.

 A noisy bathroom sink faucet is common.
 Excessive water pressure can cause faucet noises.
 A damaged stem can cause whistling noises in your faucet.
 A whistling faucet can be from a flow restriction in the faucet water shutoff or aerator.
 A pounding noise when running your bathroom sink faucet is usually indicative of a damaged faucet water shutoff, a broken faucet stem or damaged water pressure reducing valve.
-After checking the aerator you better just call your local Lee’s Summit plumber at Advocate Master Plumbing.
+After you clean the faucet aerator you better just call your local Lee’s Summit plumber at Advocate Master Plumbing.

 A noisy kitchen faucet can be caused by all the reasons for a noisy bathroom sink faucet.
 A noisy kitchen faucet can also be caused by a sticking diverter stem.
 A diverter stem works much in the same way as a shower faucet pressure balancing valve.
 When hard water deposits restrict the movement of a diverter stem it can create a machine gun effect.
 This can be scary but it’s not that big a deal.
 Either remove or repair the diverter stem or replace the faucet.

 A noisy shower faucet can mean a damaged shower valve cartridge.
 Especially, if the shower faucet didn’t make noise before.
 But excessive water pressure can cause a noisy shower faucet.
 A damaged water pressure reducing valve can create noises.
 But before calling your local Lee’s Summit plumber I’d recommend removing your shower head and turning on the shower faucet.
 If you still have a noisy shower faucet then you have a problem.
 If you don’t it’s probably a flow restriction in your shower head.
 Just clean the shower head or replace it.
 You can also go to How do you perform a Moen faucet repair for Moen shower valve repair options and Delta shower faucet repair for both the older and newer Delta Monitor shower valve repair instructions with videos.

 I enjoy those DIY t.v. shows as much as everyone else.
 But I cringe when I hear a customer is learning plumbing repair from them.
 I can assure you, installing a faucet is almost always more difficult and complicated than it sounds.
 I have just about every power tool known to man.
 And I’ve used them all while installing faucets.
 If you must try to do it yourself please be sure you can shut the water off to the faucet first.
 And don’t attempt it on a Sunday.